Sustainability

 Commitment to the Climate Neutral Data Center Pact

 PFALZKOM has been part of the Climate Neutral Data Center Pact since July 2021.
-The initiative has set itself the goal of operating Data Centers in a climate-neutral manner by 2030.
+The initiative has set itself the goal of operating data centers in a climate-neutral manner by 2030.
 Its members are committed to supporting the EU’s climate neutrality target with concrete measures.
 The initiative was developed in collaboration with the European Commission.

 Tagesschau interview: Sustainable Data Centers – is that possible?